 That may involve creating new worshipping communities or ways of developing Christian discipleship that are different to the standard, geographical parish model.

-We’ve already recruited a team of new pioneer ministers to work in specific parts of our diocese, including Gosport, Havant, Milton, Eastney, Cosham and Whiteley – and we plan to recruit more.
+We’ve already seen pioneer ministers working in specific parts of our diocese, including Gosport, Havant, Milton, Eastney, Cosham and Whiteley – and we plan to recruit more.
 Some of our existing clergy have also been given responsibilities to pioneer in new housing developments.
 We also offer training for our existing clergy to work in more pioneering ways, including a two-day residential course looking at pioneering and church planting.
-There’s also some follow up courses on “How to Pioneer” detailed below.

 They are being led by our Dean of Pioneer Ministry, Greg Bakker.